 They say that everything you’ve ever wanted lies just on the other side of your comfort zone.
 My comfort zone is the things I’m good at.
 I’ve always been averse to failure.
 But travel introduced me completely new situations and challenged my ego to accept the fact that I WILL fail… and that’s OK.

 Some of my most path-directing experiences have come from times that I took on a risk, or just went for something I thought I could never do.
 To make my travel dream a reality, I had to leave my comfort zone.
-So I took a few initial Big Risks: Quitting my jobs. selling most of my possessions.
-Leaving friends and family behind and buying a one-way ticket to Asia.
-Signing up for a yoga teacher training intensive in India…and then, even more challenging, mustering the courage to teach afterward.
+So I took a few initial Big Risks: I quit my jobs, sold most of my possessions, bought a one-way ticket to Asia, signed up for a yoga teacher training course, and left my friends and family behind.

-Soon, I was taking on projects and challenges I never imagined I’d have the skills or strength to do: Working outdoor education and travel guiding jobs (even though I’d never worked with kids and never been a tour guide).
-Building an outdoor shower for a work-trade agreement in Cambodia.
-Trekking over the highest mountain pass in the world.
-Lead climbing, and getting back on the wall over and over again even when I felt scared, frustrated or hopeless.
-Trusting enough in the strength of my partnership to take jobs that separated us for weeks or months at a time.
+After I followed through with my initial Big Risks, I found myself taking on projects and challenges I never imagined I’d have the skills or strength to do.
+I landed outdoor education and travel guiding jobs (even though I’d never worked with youth and never been a tour guide).
+I built an outdoor passive solar hot water shower for a work-trade agreement in Cambodia.
+I trekked over the highest mountain pass in the world, the Thorong La Pass.
+I practiced lead climbing, and got back on the wall over and over again even when I felt scared, frustrated or hopeless.
+I trusted enough in the strength of my partnership to take on jobs that would separate us for weeks or months at a time.